desticle/cse15l-lab-reports/LabReport1.md

 Working directory: The working directory is `home`.

 Explanation: The `lecture1` folder is a directory and was set to be the working directory.
+No error is given.

 > *File as an argument*